ashwinravi1259/docs-test-fork/docs/user-wallets/pkps/walletconnect.md

 Leverage Lit Protocol and WalletConnect V2 to seamlessly connect PKPs to hundreds of dApps.
 WalletConnect enables secure communication between wallets and dApps through QR code scanning and deep linking.
 With WalletConnect, PKPs act as MPC wallets, interacting with dApps without ever exposing private keys.

 This guide will show you how to implement this for an Ethereum wallet.
 If you'd like to do the same for [Sui](https://github.com/LIT-Protocol/js-sdk/tree/master/packages/pkp-sui) with `PKPSuiWallet` or [Cosmos](https://github.com/LIT-Protocol/js-sdk/tree/master/packages/pkp-cosmos) with `PKPCosmosWallet`.

+Please note that this example requires you install the `@walletconnect/web3wallet` package.

 ## 1. Create a `PKPClient`

 Connecting a PKP to a dApp requires:

 1. Creation of a `PKPEthersWallet`
-2. Initialization of  `PKPWalletConnect`
+2. Initialization of  `PKPWalletConnect` using the `PKPEthersWallet`
-3. Subscribe and respond to events
+3. Subscribing and responding to events

 ```js
 import { LitNodeClient } from "@lit-protocol/lit-node-client";